Battle of Ormoc Bay: TA-3 and TA-4 (Japanese)

 On 8–9 November, the Japanese dispatched two convoys from Manila to Ormoc Bay.
 The convoys were spaced one day apart so that the destroyers escorting the first convoy could double back and escort the second.
 However, the convoys were spotted on November 9 and attacked by land-based aircraft of the Fifth Air Force.
 On 10 November the 38th Bomb Group, based on Morotai, sent 32 B-25 Mitchells escorted by 37 P-47 Thunderbolts to attack TA-4 near Ponson Island.
-Reaching the convoy just before noon, the B-25s attacked at minimum altitude in pairs, sinking the two largest transports, Takatsu Maru and Kashii Maru, disabling a third, and sinking two of the patrol craft escorts at a cost of seven bombers, for which the group was awarded the Distinguished Unit Citation.
+Reaching the convoy just before noon, the B-25s attacked at minimum altitude in pairs, sinking the two largest transports, the landing craft carrier Takatsu Maru and transport Kashii Maru, disabling a third, and sinking two of the patrol craft escorts at a cost of seven bombers, for which the group was awarded the Distinguished Unit Citation.

 But the Japanese transports had been able to put ashore the 10,000 soldiers they had been carrying, be it with only a fraction of the supplies.

 On 11 November, U.S. 3rd Fleet commander Admiral William F. Halsey ordered an attack by 350 planes of Task Force 38 on the combined convoys.